microsoft/code-with-engineering-playbook/docs/agile-development/advanced-topics/collaboration/add-pairing-field-azure-devops-cards.md

 Prior to customizing Azure DevOps, review [Configure and customize Azure Boards](https://learn.microsoft.com/en-us/azure/devops/boards/configure-customize).

-In order to add a custom field to user stories in Azure DevOps changes must be made as an **Organizational setting**.
+In order to add a custom field to user stories in Azure DevOps changes must be made as an **Organization setting**.
 This document therefore assumes use of an existing Organization in Azure DevOps and that the user account used to make these changes is a member of the [Project Collection Administrators Group](https://learn.microsoft.com/en-us/azure/devops/organizations/security/set-project-collection-level-permissions).

-### Change the organization settings
+### Change the Organization Settings

 1. Duplicate the process currently in use.